Why I (finally) tried Stitch Fix

 Schedule your first “Fix”

-After finishing your style quiz, Stitch Fix matches you with the more than 5,600 personal stylists they work with to start your style journey.
+After finishing your style quiz, Stitch Fix matches you with one of the more than 5,600 personal stylists they work with to start your style journey.

 Then it’s time to book your first Fix.